Standards Committee

 V.D.2.
 Standards Committee and SAA Council review plan.

-The technical subcommittee will submit the plan to the Standards Committee, at which point the Standards Committee will decide whether the review process is adequate.
+The component group will submit the plan to the Standards Committee, at which point the Standards Committee will decide whether the review process is adequate.
 If significant financial resources are required for review, the Standards Committee will forward the plan to the SAA Council with a recommendation for funding.

 V.D.3.
 Recommendation to revise, reaffirm, or rescind the standard.